ehwest/mdn_qms/source/Quality_Manual/QP-0002_Design_Control_Process.md

 * Regulatory Strategy:  Completed by QA/RA to determine the product classification and regulatory requirements for FDA, MDD/MDR, CMDR, and all other applicable authorities.
 Outline the intended regulatory path for market approval in target markets.

+A document entitled **Feasibility & Concept Notes** will capture customer needs, business case, design concept, and regulatory strategy.
+This document is maintained on the Google Docs folder for reference and action.

 ### Phase 2 - Design Inputs and Development

 In Phase 2 the project team focuses on further defining the new product concept through development of the following documents: